 "Later in this act Charlie-Jade Jones gets to build on her already emotionally intense performance as Iola Stover."
 Greg Stewart, Theatre Weekly

-Originally from Warwickshire in the Midlands, Charlie-Jade is a British Singer & Actress who graduated in Musical Theatre from the Royal Academy of Music in 2015.
-She will soon be joining the company of Jason Robert Brown's Tony Award Winning Musical, 'Parade', playing the role of Iola Stover.
+Born in Warwickshire in the Midlands, Charlie-Jade is a British Singer & Actress who graduated in Musical Theatre from the Royal Academy of Music in 2015.
+She recently played the role of Iola Stover in a 5* reviewed revival of Jason Robert Brown's Tony Award Winning Musical, 'Parade'.